 Mayans believed that when in a previous epoch, the gods were unhappy with their creation of the world and decided to destroy it in a deluge.

 The Bacabs were four brothers tasked with upholding the sky.
 When the deluge came, the four brothers escaped.
-Later Mayans associated the Bacab with urban architecture and honoured him through different rituals.
+Later Mayans associated the Bacab with urban architecture and honored him through different rituals.

 Camazotz was a Mayan god who was associated with bats.
 He figures prominently in the Mayan saga of Hero Twins where he is one of the bats of the underworld.